UBesGoo 80cc 2 Stroke Motor Engine Kit Gas for Motorized Bicycle Bike Black New

 Motorized may refer to:

-• Motor vehicle
+- Motor vehicle

-• especially an automobile
+- especially an automobile

-• Motorized military unit—see Armoured warfare
+- Motorized military unit—see Armoured warfare

-• any item containing a motor
+- any item containing a motor

-Stroke (also known as a cerebrovascular accident (CVA) or brain attack) is a medical condition in which poor blood flow to the brain causes cell death.
-There are two main types of stroke:
+Stroke is a medical condition in which poor blood flow to a part of the brain causes cell death.
+There are two main types of stroke: ischemic, due to lack of blood flow, and hemorrhagic, due to bleeding.
+Both cause parts of the brain to stop functioning properly.

 Signs and symptoms of stroke may include an inability to move or feel on one side of the body, problems understanding or speaking, dizziness, or loss of vision to one side.
 Signs and symptoms often appear soon after the stroke has occurred.
-If symptoms last less than one or two hours, the stroke is a transient ischemic attack (TIA), also called a mini-stroke.
+If symptoms last less than 24 hours, the stroke is a transient ischemic attack (TIA), also called a mini-stroke.
 Hemorrhagic stroke may also be associated with a severe headache.
 The symptoms of stroke can be permanent.
 Long-term complications may include pneumonia and loss of bladder control.

 The biggest risk factor for stroke is high blood pressure.
 Other risk factors include high blood cholesterol, tobacco smoking, obesity, diabetes mellitus, a previous TIA, end-stage kidney disease, and atrial fibrillation.
 Ischemic stroke is typically caused by blockage of a blood vessel, though there are also less common causes.
 Hemorrhagic stroke is caused by either bleeding directly into the brain or into the space between the brain's membranes.
 Bleeding may occur due to a ruptured brain aneurysm.
 Diagnosis is typically based on a physical exam and supported by medical imaging such as a CT scan or MRI scan.
 A CT scan can rule out bleeding, but may not necessarily rule out ischemia, which early on typically does not show up on a CT scan.
-Other tests such as an electrocardiogram (ECG) and blood tests are done to determine risk factors and rule out other possible causes.
+Other tests such as an electrocardiogram (ECG) and blood tests are done to determine risk factors and possible causes.
 Low blood sugar may cause similar symptoms.

-Prevention includes decreasing risk factors, surgery to open up the arteries to the brain in those with problematic carotid narrowing, and warfarin in people with atrial fibrillation.
+Prevention includes decreasing risk factors, surgery to open up the arteries to the brain in those with problematic carotid narrowing, and anticoagulant medication in people with atrial fibrillation.
 Aspirin or statins may be recommended by physicians for prevention.
 Stroke is a medical emergency.
 Ischemic strokes, if detected within three to four-and-a-half hours, may be treatable with medication that can break down the clot, while hemorrhagic strokes sometimes benefit from surgery.
 Treatment to attempt recovery of lost function is called stroke rehabilitation, and ideally takes place in a stroke unit; however, these are not available in much of the world.

 In 2023, 15 million people worldwide had a stroke.
 In 2021, stroke was the third biggest cause of death, responsible for approximately 10% of total deaths.
 In 2015, there were about 42.4 million people who had previously had stroke and were still alive.
 Between 1990 and 2010 the annual incidence of stroke decreased by approximately 10% in the developed world, but increased by 10% in the developing world.
 In 2015, stroke was the second most frequent cause of death after coronary artery disease, accounting for 6.3 million deaths (11% of the total).
 About 3.0 million deaths resulted from ischemic stroke while 3.3 million deaths resulted from hemorrhagic stroke.
 About half of people who have had stroke live less than one year.
 Overall, two thirds of cases of stroke occurred in those over 65 years old.